reportmill/SnapKit/ReadMe.md

     }

     /**
-     * Override to return propert values for this class.
+     * Override to return propery values for this class.
      */
     public Object getPropValue(String aPropName)
     {